 jake_carnes_bw

-Jake Carnes is a fourth-year undergraduate from Marietta, Georgia studying Public Relations and International Affairs.
-Much of his meaningful college experiences have come from involvement in organizations like The Arch Society, Dawg Camp, Phi Delta Theta Fraternity, SGA, the Dean William Tate Honor Society and The Chapel Bell.
-Carnes hopes to articulate the importance of thoughtful, credible, intentional compliments.
+Jake Carnes is an undergraduate student majoring in Public Relations and International Affairs.
+Much of his meaningful college experiences have come from involvement in organizations like The Arch Society, Dawg Camp, Phi Delta Theta Fraternity, SGA, the Dean William Tate Honor Society, and The Chapel Bell.
+In his talk, Jake speaks about how we can and should treat people as unique individuals to articulate the importance of thoughtful, credible, intentional compliments.

 Shaunak Godkhindi